-You can contact StepChange Debt Charity for more information.
-Or you can contact Citizens Advice in England, Scotland and Wales, or Advice NI in Northern Ireland.
+You can contact StepChange Debt Charity for more information (page 127).
+Or you can contact Citizens Advice in England, Scotland and Wales, or Advice NI in Northern Ireland (pages 122 to 123).

 Parking penalties

 If you do not pay a parking penalty on time, the amount can increase.
 If you still do not pay, you may have to go to court.
 Your vehicle may also be taken away.
 If you cannot pay a parking fine, it is important to get some advice.